Chronica (album): Background

-Recept ion
+Reception

 Writing in Classic Rock, Kris Needs hailed Chronica as "a colossal undertaking from outside the mainstream well worth investigation" and noted "prone to big riffs with sudden detours, there are shades of Bowie and Hammill in the animated narrative which often find themselves abseiling over episodic, prog-like bombast, maybe tickling modern Marillion's testicles before uncorking something bigger of their own devising.Controlled dynamite outbursts like 'This is Chronica' with its strident Mick Ronson-style guitar, or sinister monologue 'A Cold One at Wits' End' fly relentless invention with subtle humour, thus preventing such complex words and music flying up Muse's cosmic poop chute."

 Reviewer Steven Reid covered the album for both Fireworks and Sea of Tranquillity.
 In his review for Fireworks, Reid commented "concept albums are all the rage, space-age themes hoping to comment on a grand scale being the order of the day.
-Not for The Scaramanga Six, this foursome bundling you into the boot of their car and laughing as you tumble into the land of Chronica.
+Not for the Scaramanga Six, this foursome bundling you into the boot of their car and laughing as you tumble into the land of Chronica.
 Yes, The Scarras have created a world to tell their stories, but the big picture they want reveal is one full of the insignificances we encounter every day...
 The Scaramanga Six have created more than a double album here, they've created a world.
 It isn't prog rock, but 'Chronica' may well be the most Progressive album I've heard all year."

 For his Sea of Tranquillity review, Reid added "it's maybe all a bit mad, but it's a good mad, a welcoming mad, a reassuringly bonkers of a hatstand.
 And yet it's not, these tracks, split across two discs of ever shifting landscapes and trivialities that make the world go round, being honed, crafted and precise.
 Highlights don't just come thick and fast, they rush at you as though you're the main character in an action movie made of plasticine and dynamite...
-The superb production allows the crazy to sound cohesive and the pace at which you're presented ideas that remind of everything from Buffalo Tom and Husker Du to The Dead Kennedys and The Cardiacs via XTC and King Crimson to The Knack and Abba, to simply be The Scaramanga Six.
+The superb production allows the crazy to sound cohesive and the pace at which you're presented ideas that remind of everything from Buffalo Tom and Hüsker Dü to The Dead Kennedys and The Cardiacs via XTC and King Crimson to The Knack and Abba, to simply be the Scaramanga Six.
 If you want pop, you got it.
 Rock?
 We got that too.
 Prog?
 Yeah, sure thing, it's in the corner necking with punk and trying to form a band with indie-pop...
 Doff your cap.
 Few bands could pull this off.
 Fewer would even try.
 The Scaramanga Six have created more than a double album here, they've created a world.
 One that's immediately recognisable and simultaneously remote and one that's worryingly like and unlike the one you and I are standing on right now."